gabsroot/Fury/README.md

 # Fury

-Fury is an external cheat for Counter-Strike 2, developed using [PyMeow](https://github.com/qb-0/pyMeow).
+Fury is an external cheat for Counter-Strike 2, developed using python.

 **Features**
   - Aimbot